 ANDREA PARISH: Right.

-HANNAH: So you also touched on--
+you also touched on--

 you talk about proactive action.
 I really love this because I feel that, just generally in work and in life, we are often just in default reactive mode.
 Can you explain a bit more about how Teckro allows staff to be proactive?

 ANDREA PARISH: Oh, yes, 100%.
 I think as you know or anybody who works in the clinical trial industry realizes is that study teams do not actually have an overview of what is happening across sites in real time.
 And so what's so great about using Teckro in that instances is that we have built-in analytics that provides insights so study teams can gauge engagement with their study and also assess those potential risks.
 So, for example, what we've seen is that high rate of interaction occurs with Teckro search at the enrollment phase.

 And it's a good measure of whether a given site is on track to meet recruitment targets.

 So I'll give kind of a relevant example, not even necessarily the recruitment targets but an example of how that works.
 So, say for example, you're managing a very high-risk inclusion criteria that you want to manage very quickly.
 I will use ILD in a cancer research trial.
 You could see that sites are searching for that and searching for that.